Alert Verb vs Noun Patterns

 Why this matters

-Self-documenting.
-A new on-call reading "replication-lag-breaking-rpo" learns what the team cares about without opening a runbook.
+Verb-named alerts are searchable, self-documenting, and unambiguous in postmortems.
+Engineers searching for "high checkout latency" find the right alert; a new on-call reading replication-lag-breaking-rpo learns what the team cares about without opening a runbook.

 Anti-patterns